 Expansion of Production Facilities

-With growing demand for Epoxy Resin in various sector such as automotive, construction, electrical & electronics etc., companies have started investing in expanding and setting up manufacturing facilities across multiple locations worldwide.
-Moreover, companies are increasingly focusing on investing largely across developing nations due to availability of cheap labor such as in India, China and others.
-For instance, Kukdo Chemical Pvt Ltd, one of the leading Korea based company have recently set up greenfield epoxy resin production unit in India with capacity of around 40 KTPA in 2020 which is further planning to expand its capacity by 60 KTPA by 2024 to address the growing demand across the country and to capture the maximum share in Asian market.
+With the growing demand for Epoxy Resin in various sectors such as automotive, construction, electrical & electronics etc., companies have started investing in expanding and setting up manufacturing facilities across multiple locations worldwide.
+Moreover, companies are increasingly focusing on investing largely across developing nations due to the availability of cheap labor such as in India, China and others.
+For instance, Kukdo Chemical Pvt Ltd, one of the leading Korea-based companies, has recently set up greenfield epoxy resin production unit in India with a capacity of around 40 KTPA in 2020 and is further planning to expand its capacity by 60 KTPA by 2024 to address the growing demand across the country and to capture the maximum share in Asian market.

 Growing Demand for Lightweight Material in Automotive and Auto Ancillaries Sectors

-Rising demand for polypropylene and other petrochemical derivatives in automotive sector is increasing as companies are focusing more on development of new products and reducing the carbon footprint.
+Rising demand for polypropylene and other petrochemical derivatives in the automotive sector is increasing as companies are focusing more on the development of new products and reducing the carbon footprint.
 Most of the automotive manufacturers are launching hybrid and electric vehicles across the globe.
-Further, with rise in investment in new product development and adopting new technologies, companies are focusing on using more light and composite materials for automotive manufacturing, which is leading to surge in demand for petrochemicals and their derivatives.
+Furthermore, with rising investments in new product development and adopting new technologies, companies are focusing on using more light and composite materials for automotive manufacturing, which is leading to a surge in the demand for petrochemicals and their derivatives.

 Emerging Applications